gitlabhq/gitlabhq/doc/development/writing_documentation.md

 ### Technical articles

-Technical articles replace some technical content that once lived in the [GitLab Blog](https://about.gitlab.com/blog/), where they became out of date and weren't easily found.
+Technical articles replace some technical content that once lived on the [GitLab blog](https://about.gitlab.com/blog/), where they became out of date and weren't easily found.

 They are topic-related documentation, written with an user-friendly approach and language, aiming to provide the community with guidance on specific processes to achieve certain objectives.